shawn0326/super-three.js/README.md

 * InstancedMesh: Add dispose(). (will be implemented in r124)
 * MeshStandardMaterial: Add fresnelPower and fresnelInverse.
 * Geometry.fromBufferGeometry: fix for drawRange.
-* MeshStandardMaterial: Support tint color.
+* Material: Support highlight color.

 ### 开发规范 ###